 Methods

-A protocol was developed to perform this study(11).
+A protocol was developed to perform this study and is available online(11).
 Additionally, preliminary results of this study were presented previously as abstract in the 89th Annual Meeting of the American Thyroid Association(12).
 Overall, this manuscript is reported according to the Preferred Reporting Items for Systematic Reviews and Meta-analysis (PRISMA) guidelines(13).

 Eligibility criteria and study selection

-We included original studies with patients older than 18 years with thyroid cancer confirmed by histology and reporting at least two pathways of thyroid cancer detection, later explained.
+We included original studies with patients older than 18 years with thyroid cancer confirmed by histology and reporting non-incidental thyroid cancer and at least one incidental pathways of thyroid cancer detection.
 Only manuscripts written in English, Spanish, or Portuguese were included.
-We excluded studies in which the aim was only to assess the impact of thyroid cancer screening (e.g. thyroid cancer screening in South Korea).
+We excluded studies in which the aim was only to assess the impact of thyroid cancer screening (e.g. thyroid cancer screening programs in South Korea).

 Data sources and searches

 We applied a searched strategy developed in collaboration with an experienced librarian to find potentially eligible studies in Ovid MEDLINE(R) and Epub Ahead of Print, In-Process & Other Non-Indexed Citations, and Daily, Ovid EMBASE, and Scopus from each database’s inception until September, 2018.
-Conference abstracts, literature reviews, case reports and editorials we excluded.
+Controlled vocabulary supplemented with keywords was used to search for studies of triggers of diagnosis in patients with thyroid cancer.
+The actual strategy is in Appendix.
+Conference abstracts, literature reviews, case reports and editorials were excluded.
 Reference lists of selected studies were searched to identify additional publications.
-The actual strategy is in Appendix.

 Study selection

 Search results were uploaded into a systematic review software program (DistillerSR, Ottawa, ON, Canada)(14).
-Reviewers, working independently and in duplicate, screened abstracts and titles for eligibility using standardized instructions.
-Before initiating the abstract screening phase, a pilot was performed with 20 articles to assess the clarity of the eligibility criteria among reviewers and modifications were done accordingly.
+Reviewers (E.L-N., P.S-P.; O.J.P., T.L.; B.A., T.R.), working independently and in duplicate, screened abstracts and titles and full-text screening for eligibility using standardized instructions.
+Before initiating the abstract screening phase, a pilot was performed with 20 articles to assess the clarity of the eligibility criteria among reviewers.
+It helped us to improve our abstract screening instructions.
 For abstract screening, articles included by at least one reviewer were considered for full-text screening.
-A pilot was performed with 10 articles before starting the full-text screening.
-At this stage, only articles included by both reviewers were deemed eligible for this systematic review and in case of disagreements, these were resolved by consensus between the 6 reviewers (E.L-N., P.S-P., O.J.P., B.A., T.L., T.L.).
+Similarly, a pilot was performed with 10 articles before starting the full-text screening to harmonize the research question.
+At this stage, only articles included by both reviewers were deemed eligible for this systematic review and in case of disagreements, these were resolved by consensus between the 6 reviewers previously mentioned.
 Full text screening agreement using Cohen’s kappa was substantial (k=0.76).

+Homogenization of incidental and non-incidental definitions

+Given the variations in the definitions of thyroid cancer diagnosis triggers in some articles, two extractors (E. L-N., P. S-P.) homogenized and discussed the debatable cases to achieve consensus with the definition we proposed.
+Thus, some patients of the “non-incidental” group were grouped as “incidental imaging”.
+For instance, patients with thyroid nodules detected by neck ultrasound because of the presence of altered laboratory test results, categorized previously in the non-incidental group, were categorized as incidental imaging.
+It was based on a published framework(9)and recommendations for the use of ultrasound in guidelines(15).
+These changes were made in 6 articles (Appendix Table A3).

-(9)(15)Data collection and management
+Data collection and management